YemajiConcept/MFA-Biometrics_Cloud/README.md

 3. **Authentication**:
    - Use the authentication interface (`main.py`) to verify users.
-   - Upload live facial and fingerprint images.
+   - Upload facial and fingerprint images.
    - The system will compare against stored templates, perform liveness detection, and check for anomalies.

 4. **Monitoring**: